RicRicci22/dncs-lab/README.md

 - *M* is the bit dedicated to the host part [e.g. for the Network **A** id 32-24=8].
 M belongs to Natural number.
 - *-2* is the the unavailable ip in any network.
 In fact every subnet has 2 dedicate ip, one for broadcast and one for network.

-Whit this formula we decided all the subnets so that *N* is as close as possible to the requested ip number.
+Whit this formula we decided, for every subnet, how many bit in the ip reserve for the host and how many for the subnet.
+We chose to assign host ip bits (M) so that *N* is as close as possible to the requested ip numbers.

 ## Virtual Lans
-We decided to use vlans for the networks A and B. In fact, networks A and B are, hypothetically, on the same broadcast area.
-Using vlans we can split this area in two virtual subnets without adding any router.
+We decided to use vlans for the networks A and B. Using vlans we can split the switch in two virtual switches not linked one to another.
 We decide to proceed like this because in the assignment, either the virtual subnet containing host-1-a and the one containing host-1-b must be able to reach a web-server located on host-2-c and retrieve a simple web page.
 We setup the switch interface linked to the router in trunk mode, in order to simultaneously manage the traffic coming from 2 distinct vlans on the same interface.

 | Network | VLan ID |